 4: At gate, leave field and take left onto Farleigh Rise road.
 380m

-5: Just beyond campsite entrance take bollarded left pathway.
+5: Just beyond campsite entrance take bollarded right pathway.
 Ignore ‘residents’ sign although this housing estate does have the feel of a gated community.
 500m

 6: Exit it and turn down to the left quickly picking up signed path at gate on left.
 Several paths go through the wood.
 Best is slightly to right (head 1 o’ clock).
 600m